Google

 Frequently Asked Questions

-How do recent transaction prices per square foot for The Avenir compare to comparable developments in River Valley?
+How does the price per square foot at The Avenir compare to recent transactions in River Valley and adjacent central-fringe locations?

-What is the impact of Additional Buyer's Stamp Duty (ABSD) if I purchase The Avenir as a second residential property?
+What is the Additional Buyer's Stamp Duty (ABSD) implication for a Singapore Citizen purchasing The Avenir as a second residential property?

-What are TDSR and financing headroom implications at typical price points for The Avenir?
+What TDSR and financing headroom should buyers anticipate at The Avenir's typical price points?